 UPDATE, SEPTEMBER 26, 2018: The Maltese court has accepted an offer put forth on September 18.
 According to the Times of Malta newspaper, a company named Sea Beauty Yachting Limited offered €35 million, in a deal with Barclays Bank, a creditor.
 All registered creditors can now seek payment from that sum.

 UPDATE, SEPTEMBER 20, 2018: The Indian Empress auction did not occur, but a buyer may still exist.
 The court has given Barclays Bank, one of the creditors, time to work out a pending deal with a potential new owner.
+The bank and the customer worked out their deal on September 18, the day before the scheduled auction.
 The court will decide either to grant that buyer ownership or to set a new auction by September 25.

 UPDATE, JULY 24, 2018: A new Indian Empress auction will take place on September 19.

 Despite a bidder securing initial rights to acquire the yacht, another Indian Empress auction in Malta seems likely.
 A judge has denied a request for more time to furnish funds.

 Nautilus International, the global trade union seeking unpaid wages on behalf of the megayacht’s crew, states that the buyer petitioned the court for a 15-day extension.
 The terms of the bid had required payment by July 5.
 This was one week after Indian Empress sold at auction for nearly €44 million (about $50.4 million at the time).
 The union says that it agreed to the request for more time.
 It believed “this offered the best hope of securing the remaining €234,129 wages owed to the crew,” according to a statement.
 (The wage total is approximately $275,000.)
 However, the union adds, a judge did not grant the extension.